HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/component/index.md

 ## Default styling

-Each component comes with deafult styles. for example
+Each component comes with default styles.
+For example

 ```scss
 /* for dx-search-center-layout */